continuitydrift/eth-denver-2022/chapter-7.md

 They'd struck up a polite conversation, Matty complimenting her on her music, telling her she owned one of the NFTs, and had listened to it several times.
 They invited her in.
 She'd declined automatically, but when they offered a second time she had shrugged, and said, "just for a minute."

 There were seven people in the hotel room, about half of them wearing masks, taking them down to sip tea or beer.
-When she had accepted the tea rather than beer, saying she'd had too many already, they nodded, knowingly.
+When she had accepted the tea rather than alcohol, saying she'd had too many already, they nodded, knowingly.
 "Us, too.
 Here, this will help."
 The chai was delicious, with cardamom and cloves, gingery sweet.

 "The number of combinations where it is possible to roll those numbers is different," Babacar was saying, He seemed more of an outsider in this group.
 Not that the others were unfriendly to him, just that they didn't know him as well as they knew each other.
-Which explained, perhaps why he'd self-elected to carry on a conversation with her.
+Which explained, perhaps, why he'd self-elected to carry on a conversation with her.

 "Take a six.
 Three and three, A two and a four, and a one and a five.
 Same with a seven.
 Three different possible combinations.
 With an eight, nine, four, and five, there are only two."